I am interested in theater—does Metropolitan have any performing arts programs?

-Worship services at Metropolitan are Sunday mornings at 9 a.m. (a Blended worship style) and 11:15 a.m. (a more formal, traditional style), and Sunday evenings at 5 p.m. (a very contemporary style) in the sanctuary at our St. Luke’s Mission Center (3655 Calvert St. NW D.C., about 5 minutes from Metropolitan in the Glover Park neighborhood).
+Worship services at Metropolitan Memorial are Sunday mornings at 9am (a Blended worship style) and 11am (a more formal, traditional style), and at Wesley at 11am (a diverse and welcoming service with a rockin' Gospel choir).
 Click here for more information about our worship services.

 Metropolitan offers a wide variety of musical programs and new members are always welcome.
-Our musical programs include the 9 a.m.
-Dayspring Choir, the 11:15 a.m.
-Chancel Choir, the Handbell Choir, the Crossroads musicians, instrumental and vocal, and the Children’s Choirs.
+Our musical programs include the 9am Dayspring Choir, the 11am Chancel Choir, the Handbell Choir, and the Children’s Choirs.